oracle-devrel/cd3-automation-toolkit/docs/terraform/costmanagement.md

-# auto.tfvars syntax for Budgets and Quotas service
+# auto.tfvars syntax for Cost management module
 These are the syntax and sample format for providing inputs to the modules via <b>*.auto.tfvars</b> files.

 <b>"key"</b> must be unique to every resource that is created.